Why the U.N.’s ‘Code Red’ Climate Change Warning Is Already a Reality for Many

 How Climate Extremes Are Driving Hunger

 People that are affected by the climate crisis today do not have the luxury to wait until the world has changed course on greenhouse gas emissions.
-They already find themselves caught in the vortex of more frequent and intense climate extremes, which have more than doubled over the past four decades and caused increasing damage to the world’s food systems.
+They already find themselves caught in the vortex of more frequent and intense climate extremes, which have increased 5 time over in the last 50 years and caused increasing damage to the world’s food systems.

 In 2020, climate extremes were the predominant driver of acute hunger in 15 countries and displaced 30 million people internally within their countries.
 Displacement tends to fuel social and political tensions.
 Once these tensions erupt into violence, people become even more vulnerable to hunger and unable to manage risks.